-The podcast available on iTunes and Google Podcasts is grouped with the aid of county and place and capabilities a chain of interviews carried out by Lachkovic remaining summer season.
+The podcast available on iTunes and Google Podcasts is grouped with the aid of county, place, and capabilities, a chain of interviews carried out by Lachkovic during the remaining summer season.

 With 2018 said to be the maximum fruitful in the industry’s records, Lachkovic speaks to winemakers and grape growers from across England.

 The first episode features producers from East Sussex and interviews with Will Davenport of Davenport Vineyards (whose low intervention winemaking methods received the organization this year’s Amorim Sustainability Award for a Company), Kristin Syltevik from natural manufacturer Oxney Estate, every-consumer Ben Walgate of Tillingham Wines, and David Carr Taylor of Carr Taylor Wines, one among England’s oldest industrial growers.

 Next Lachkovic action to Kent, talking to Charlie Holland of Gusbourne, Josh Donaghay-Spire of Chapel Down, and Adrian Pike of Westwell Wines.
 In Surrey, he interviews Nick Wenman of natural manufacturer Albury Vineyard and John Worontshak from Denbies & Litmus Wines.

 In Hampshire, Corinne Seely of Exton Park and Jacob Leadley from Black Chalk Wines discuss how they got into the enterprise, even as in the south-west, Camel Valley’s Sam Lindo, Bluestone Vineyards’ Natt McConnel, and Bride Valley’s Steven Spurrier talk approximately their stories.